Laura Maud Greathead1

 #13134, b.
 27 May 1913, d.
 February 2002

 Barbara Christina Greathead was born on 27 May 1913 in Leicester, Leicestershire, England, Barbara was registered under the name of Greathead.1,2 She was the daughter of William Alexander Greathead and Florence Kate Elton.
-She married William Edward Summers in 1948 in Westminster, London, England, This was Barbara's first marriage.3,4 She married Robert H Sharp on 6 July 1972 in Amersham, Buckinghamshire, England, This was Barbara's second marriage.3,5 She died in February 2002 in Lewes, Sussex, England, aged 88.3,6
+She married William Edward Summers in 1948 in Westminster, London, England.3,4 She married Robert H Sharp on 6 July 1972 in Amersham, Buckinghamshire, England.3,5 Barbara died in February 2002 in Lewes, Sussex, England, aged 88.3,6

 Child of Barbara Christina Greathead